-AGC Georgia started a new tradition in 2014 of honoring one member for generously giving their time and expertise to the association during the previous 12 months.
+AGC Georgia started a tradition in 2014 of honoring members for generously giving their time and expertise to the association during the previous 12 months.
 The Volunteer of the Year Award is presented each June at AGC Georgia's Annual Convention during the Annual Business Meeting.

 Individuals earning this award believe that by placing their "company hat" aside and working to do what's best for the entire industry pays a much larger dividend for the company they represent and them personally.
 While AGC Georgia is proud to recognize these members for their extraordinary efforts, we are grateful to have so many loyal members who eagerly chip in when given an opportunity.

 2017 Volunteers of the Year